Overview

 How Matching Works

-Our matching algorithm uses a knowledge graph built from:
+Our matching algorithm is LLM-based , using a knowledge graph built from:

 Match Types